 that smiled at me whenever I found my way home.

-I have wandered far and thought I had left him behind
+I have wandered far, thought I had left him behind

-but now I stand at his hospital bed and realize
+and now I stand at his bedside and realize

-he is to take the farthest journey as I stand there
+he is about to take the farthest journey and I stand here

 and try to remember every shattered aspect of us.